vranki/hemppa/README.md

 ## Env variables

-User, access token and server should be self-explanatory.
-Set JOIN_ON_INVITE to anything if you want the bot to join invites automatically (do not set it if you don't want it to join).
+`MATRIX_USER`, `MATRIX_ACCESS_TOKEN` and `MATRIX_SERVER` should be self-explanatory.
+Set `JOIN_ON_INVITE` to anything if you want the bot to join invites automatically (do not set it if you don't want it to join).

-You can set MATRIX_PASSWORD if you want to get access token.
+You can set `MATRIX_PASSWORD` if you want to get an access token automatically with a login.
 Normally you can use Riot to get it.

-BOT_OWNERS is a comma-separated list of matrix id's for the owners of the bot.
+`BOT_OWNERS` is a comma-separated list of matrix id's for the owners of the bot.
 Some commands require sender to be bot owner.
 Typically set your own id into it.

-Don't include bot itself in BOT_OWNERS if cron or any other module that can cause bot to send custom commands is used as it could potentially be used to run owner commands as the bot itself.
+__*ATTENTION:*__ Don't include bot itself in `BOT_OWNERS` if cron or any other module that can cause bot to send custom commands is used, as it could potentially be used to run owner commands as the bot itself.

+To enable debugging for the root logger set `DEBUG=True`.

 ## Module API